CPU designs typically include a number of registers which hold all or most of the state of the computation.

 - There are modes where the registers are inaccessible, and thus programs that are unable to access the registers.

-- Which means that the bits are inaccessible even as the program nominates those registers to affect the program’s meaning.
+- Which means that the bits in the register are inaccessible even as the program specifically names that register to define the program’s meaning.

 Values in such registers may be copied but the protection follows the value.